5n00py/SmartCommit/README.md

     git config --global commit.template tmp_commit_msg.txt
     ```

+    Note: If you skip this step, the first time you run `gc-smart`, the script
+    will present you with a prompt to set this up for you.

 5. Add the location of the `gc-smart` script to your shell's PATH
    environment variable.
 This allows you to run it from any
    directory.
 To do this, use a command like the following: